JetBrains/intellij-sdk-docs/basics/disposers.md

 ```

 Methods with a `parentDisposable` parameter automatically unsubscribe the listener when the corresponding parent disposable is disposed.
-Using such methods is always preferable to removing listeners explicitly from the `dispose` method, because it requires less code and is easier to verify for correctness.
+Using such methods is always preferable to removing listeners explicitly from the `dispose` method because it requires less code and is easier to verify for correctness.

 To choose the correct parent disposable, use the guidelines from the previous section.